Tikitko/about/README.md

 </p>

 <h3 align="center">About me</h3>
-<p align="center">Hello, my name is Nikita (Mikita) and I am from Belarus 🇧🇾!
+<p align="center">Hello, my name is Nikita (Mikita) and I am from Belarus!
 I am a developer who really loves what I do.
-My main specialty is iOS development 🍎 with Swift.
-But I also like Rust language ⚙, web development 🌐 and more.
-I try to make the world a better place. 🚀</p>
+My main specialty is iOS development with Swift.
+But I also like Rust language, web development and more.
+I try to make the world a better place.</p>

 <br/>